zmanio/atmos/README.md

 // Wait 5 milliseconds between each attempt. implicit val retryPolicy = retryForever using constantBackoff { 5 millis }

-// Wait 5 minites after the first attempt, then 10 seconds, then 15 seconds and so on. val otherRetryPolicy = retryForever using linearBackoff { 5 seconds }
+// Wait 5 seconds after the first attempt, then 10 seconds, then 15 seconds and so on. val otherRetryPolicy = retryForever using linearBackoff { 5 seconds }

 // Wait 5 minites after the first attempt, then 10 seconds, then 20 seconds and so on.